Instructor: Rodger Peck

-This three hour video course covers the third, fourth and fifth chapters of the 2010 ADA Standards for Accessible Design.
+This 7 hour video course covers the fourth through tenth chapters of the 2010 ADA Standards for Accessible Design.
 The material for this course is presented by simple narration and power point video presentation, including on-site, real world video examples in various accessible buildings used by both the public and private sector.

 After completing this course participants will be able to:

-- Be able recognize what exterior components can, and should comply with ADA standards.
+- Be able recognize what exterior and interior components can, and should comply with ADA standards.

 - Outline at least one design strategy based on ADA standards for the construction of either a public or private building.

 - Identify requirements for proper maneuvering space, clearance and accessible routes.